rackerlabs/rackspace-howto-dev/content/rackspace-auto-scale/rackspace-auto-scale-tips-and-how-tos.md

         ]
         }

-5. Create an alarm in Cloud Monitoring.
+5. Create an alarm in Rackspace Monitoring.

         POST/monitoring: /entities//alarms
         '{